GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

    ```
    log show --last boot | grep "trims took"
    ```
    Check the trims took time in the returned result.
 If it exceeds 10 seconds, it will obviously feel that the boot time is too long.
-The current solution is to replace the hard disk.
+Since OC version 0.7.9, you can set Kernel > Quirks > SetApfsTrimTimeout to 0, turn off TRIM to improve the boot time.
+But turn off TRIM will seriously shorten the service life of SSD, so it is not recommended.
+The best solution is to replace the hard disk.
 #### 13. Pending upgrade

 ## Conclusion